 Bangladesh has a long historical record of rearing poultry under backyard system.
-Poultry plays a vital role in the subsistence economy and contribute about 1.6% in GDP (SAEDF 2008) in Bangladesh.
+Poultry plays a vital role in the subsistence economy and contribute about 1.6% in GDP in Bangladesh.
 Village poultry are usually regarded as a "Walking Bank" or "Bank Coin" for the poor families.

 Bangladesh is a low-income country where 90% of rural households rear poultry.
 The practice of raising backyard poultry makes a important contribution to the livelihood of rural families and to the national economy.
 In Bangladesh, about 40% of the population lives in absolute poverty in terms of calorie intake, and malnutrition and child mortality remain major concerns.
 The per capita meat and egg consumption in Bangladesh is one of the lowest in the world.
 The average per capita meat and egg requirement is 43.25 kg and 104 numbers respectively and the available values are only 9.12 kg and 36 numbers per year (FAO/APHCA 2008).
-In 2004, 2 kg of the 4.6 kg per capita poultry meat consumption came from backyard poultry in Bangladesh.
-The annual egg production from the 'backyard system' is estimated to be 4.4 billion, which is 67% of the total egg production of Bangladesh.
-The poorest households sell most eggs proportionately, and use the income to meet their household needs.
+In meet their household needs.
 To decrease the gap between demand and supply of animal protein, poultry can play an important role.
-Moreover, poultry meat has a great demand as compared to other kinds of meat simply because of the socio-economic limitations and religious taboos on pork and beef (Jabbar et al. 1983).
-In Bangladesh, the meat and eggs of deshi chicken are more attractive and demanded to the consumer in both urban and rural areas (Das 1995).
+Moreover, poultry meat has a great demand as compared to other kinds of meat simply because of the socioeconomic limitations and religious taboos on pork and beef.

 In Bangladesh and many other developing countries, the meat and eggs of indigenous chicken are highly preferred for their taste, palatability and suitability for special dishes resulting in even higher market prices for these chickens than their exotic counterpart (Islam and Nishibori 2009).
 Scavenging system of poultry rising is a century old traditional production system of the country.
-Indigenous chicken serve as an investment and source of income for households in addition to their use as sources of meat and eggs for consumption and of income (Muchadeyi et al. 2007).
+Indigenous chicken serve as an investment and source of income for households in addition to their use as sources of meat and eggs for consumption and of income (Muchadeyiet al. 2007).

 Villagers who cannot afford to maintain the stock of cattle or goat can easily maintain a few stocks of chicken, duck and/or pigeon.
 However, the rural farmers do not have enough knowledge on different aspects of poultry management.
 Despite of their importance indigenous breeds are under threat due to various factors such as changing production systems and indiscriminate crossbreeding (Besbes 2009).
 However, sufficient knowledge on backyard poultry rearing in this respect is important.
 There is a paucity of systematic data on rural poultry production.
 In relation to the indigenous poultry rearing, there are many diseases of poultry such as highly pathogenic avian influenza, Newcastle disease, infectious bursal disease, colibacillosis, salmonellosis, mycoplasmosis, fowl pox, duck plague etc. that causes loss of production and high mortality in poultry.
 Indigenous poultry can be infected with highly pathogenic avian influenza (H5N1) virus, which can be transmitted to humans.